 Want some more delicious recipes to go with this bean recipe?
 Try my Healthier Green Bean Casserole Recipe, Quick Easy Bean Salad, and Sweet Potato Green Beans Shrimp Skillet!

 Thanks a lot for reading.
-Want to browse all of my healthy recipe posts?
+Want to browse all of my easy and delicious recipe posts?
 Follow my Primavera Kitchen Board on Pinterest!!!
 I also have an awesome How-To Pinterest Board.

 How to Make Beans in a Pressure Cooker